centreon/centreon-archived/doc/en/administration_guide/acl.rst

 .. warning::
     Accessing the command editing menu, as well as accessing the SNMP trap editing menu can be very dangerous.
-Indeed, the privileged user can create commands that can allow the creation of security breaches (RCE).
+Indeed, the privileged user can create commands, which may lead to the creation of security breaches (RCE).
 Only give this access to people you can trust.

 To add an access filter to the menus: